TencentBlueKing/bamboo-engine/docs/user_guide/bamboo-pipeline/doctor.md

 This command will diagnose the stuck pipeline with `pipeline_id` and generate a diagnose summary for you.

-If you want heal this pipeline at mean time, run this command with `--heal` opetion.
+If you want heal this pipeline at mean time, run this command with `--heal` option.

 ## python native